dakujem/oliva-tree/readme.md

 `composer require oliva/tree`

 Older versions of Oliva Tree run on PHP 5.4 and up and also PHP 7.0 and up.
-Latest version supports PHP 7.4+ and PHP 8+.
+Latest version supports PHP 7.4+ and PHP 8+ (including PHP 8.2 and PHP 8.3).

 ## Changelog